A63 road: Roger Millward Way

-It crosses the River Hull at Myton Bridge (a swing-bridge), near the River Hull tidal surge barrier and The Deep.
+It crosses the River Hull at Myton Swing Bridge, near the River Hull tidal surge barrier and The Deep.
 The stretch over Myton Bridge and within the ward of Drypool is known as Roger Millward Way.
 It was originally named Garrison Road but the name was changed to Roger Millward Way in memory of the deceased rugby player in 2018.
 Within Drypool there is a northwards junction with the A1165 (Great Union Street), and southwards junction connecting the Victoria Dock Village housing estate at the same point.
 The road terminates at a junction for the A1033 (Hedon Road).
 It is prone to congestion due to traffic from the Port of Hull and vehicles exiting Victoria Dock heading into the city centre.

 Proposed diversion

 A proposal to divert the road along a causeway between Hessle and Hull Docks was unveiled in 2019.
 The £1.5 billion project would have a dual carriageway road veering into the estuary and take all of the through traffic from the A63 away from the centre of Hull.